Where to stay in Hanoi First Time: Best areas & districts

 Food in Ba Dinh district is cheap and delicious.
 Some of the famous areas to dine are Doi Can street, Kim Ma Street, Giang Vo, and Thanh Cong.

-The Ba Dinh area is home to numerous commercial centers, offering opportunities for shopping and entertainment.
+Ba Dinh is home to numerous commercial centers, offering opportunities for shopping and entertainment.
 Lotte Tower is a great place to shop and dine.
-From its Observation floor, you can have a lovely city view.
 There are also shopping centers such as the Vincom Metropolis Lieu Giai and Vincom Nguyen Chi Thanh.

-Locals get around on motorbikes or cars and, while there is only a public transport system such as bus, and motorcycle taxi.
+Locals get around on motorbikes or cars, while there is only a public transport system such as bus, and motorcycle taxi.
+You can get around easily on Grab if you don’t drive.

-Best places to stay in Hanoi in Ba Dinh for first-time tourists:
+Here are the good places to stay in Ba Dinh district:

 4. Hai Ba Trung – mix of tradition and modernity